gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 So my recommendation: never role-play as a compiler, just use getters and setters for unions and let the C compiler do the dirty work.

+My ask to the Go team: document more clearly this case.
+I don't expect Go to have (tagged) unions anytime soon, so that's the best we can do.

 ## Slices vs Strings

 Quick Go trivia question: what's the difference between `[]byte` (a slice of bytes) and `string` (which is a slice of bytes underneath)?